the alba field

 The Alba field lies about 130 miles (210 km) northeast of Aberdeen, Scotland, in the U.K. Central North Sea, in water depths of approximately 453 feet (138 m).

 Discovered in 1984 in Block 16/26, Alba is a heavy oil field and was one of the first shallow Eocene reservoirs to be successfully developed in the North Sea.
 First oil was achieved in January 1994.

 sustaining production and increasing recovery

-Alba crude oil is offloaded from the stern of the Floating Storage Unit to a shuttle tanker approximately once per month before being transported to refineries in northwest Europe.
+Alba crude oil is offloaded from the stern of the FSU to a shuttle tanker approximately once per month before being transported to refineries in northwest Europe.
 Alba gas is used for fuel and the platform is also connected by a gas line to the Britannia platform in which Chevron North Sea Limited holds a 32.38 percent non-operated working interest, via a 2.5 mile (4km) pipeline linking the two facilities.

 We continue to implement projects designed to sustain production and increase recovery at Alba.
 A 4-D seismic survey over the field was used to plan further development drilling, which is expected to continue beyond 2020.

 Alba is operated by Chevron North Sea Limited (23.37 percent) with Endeavour Energy UK Limited (25.68 percent), Verus Petroleum (SNS) Limited (17 percent), Mitsui E&P UK Limited (13.3 percent), Spirit Energy Resources Limited (12.65 percent), Enquest Production Limited (6.80 percent) and EQ Petroleum Sabah Ltd (1.20 percent) holding non-operated working interests in the field.